Atticuszz/GsplatLoc/README.md

 not clean
 8. [ ] and remove combination of pcd to unproject with unprojecting total that  closed

-9. faiss nns can computing n pcd together on gpu for easier with lm optimize via pytorch
+9. faiss nns can computing n pcd together on gpu for pytorch adam